an0289/my-phase-1-project/README.md

 # My Phase 1 Project: A Searchable Cocktail Recipe Website

 ![](https://github.com/an0289/my-phase-1-project/blob/main/website%20gif.gif)

-Usage
+## Usage

-Users should be able to use the search bar to search for cocktail recipes document.addEventListener('submit', )
+- Users are able to use the search bar to search for cocktail recipes

+      `document.addEventListener('submit', )`

-Users should be able to click on the recipe card and have it open up to reveal the ingredients and preparation instructions. document.addEventListener('click, )
+- Users should be able to click on the recipe card and have it open up to reveal the ingredients and preparation instructions.

+      `document.addEventListener('click, )`

-Whenever the page loads, a random recipe should be rendered document.addEventListener('DOMContentLoaded, )
+- Whenever the page loads, a random recipe is rendered

+      `document.addEventListener('DOMContentLoaded, )`

-Users should be able to use the dropdown menu to select a letter to have all cocktail recipes starting with that letter rendered to the page. document.addEventListener('change', )
+- Users are able to use the dropdown menu to select a letter to have all cocktail recipes starting with that letter rendered to the page.

+      `document.addEventListener('change', )`

 ## Contributing
 ### CSS Source